 When I send an invoice to my clients I am sending PII and SPI.

 Since the GDPR date, my colleagues and I have started to send invoices in a secure way.
 Is it more “work”?
 Yes.
 We are sending a PDF within an encrypted email, not a link, so that we can make sure that only the recipient gets it and not someone else.

-As a client of one of the biggest online invoicing companies, I have contacted them and asked very clearly,
+As a client of one of the biggest online invoicing companies, I’m concerned about their GDPR compliance, and I have contacted them and asked very clearly,

 “What are you going to do about GDPR?
 Which encryption method are you going to use and how are you going to guarantee that the PII and SPI that are being sent via your system is secure?”